Rowan Bazley about/cv/contact/folio/archive/writing (artist)

 There was something eerie about the blending of art and life here, plates were stacked into a modular structure in the kitchen, paintings were suspended off the wall on tension wire.
 There was no real theme that linked the works besides perfect handling of paint and confident balanced compositions.
 I didn’t feel particularly comfortable invading someone’s living space.
 The paintings didn’t seem to relate to the environment.
 Maybe they don’t have to?
 But that’s why white walls exist, so we don’t have to think about the context.
 Maybe it’s a middle class neoliberal art world thing that every gallery must shed its context and become a white cube in order to be taken seriously.

-28/09/24 Strawberry, France-Lise Mcgurn, Massimo De Carlo.
+28/09/24 Strawberry, France-Lise Mcgurn, Massimo De Carlo

 France-Lise McGurn combines a skill for perfect lines with a loose execution which never feels overworked.
 There was a really nice play between glossy and matte textures on the canvases, and I guess she’s still not done with the whole painting on the wall thing.
 The depictions of group sex and dancing were subtle, tender and nice.
 McGurn has avoided making overt statements about queerness that often narrow it’s scope, instead there is a sense of self awareness and unselfish joy.